instructlab/instructlab/README.md

 If you are happy with your newly-trained model and wish to upload it to a supported endpoint, you can do so with the `ilab model upload` command.

-InstructLab currently supports uploading to [Hugging Face](https://huggingface.co/), with plans to support OCI and S3 uploads as well.
+InstructLab currently supports uploading to [Hugging Face](https://huggingface.co/) and OCI registires such as [Quay.io](https://quay.io/), with plans to support S3 uploads as well.

 You can upload safetensors or a GGUF to any destination you have access to - see `ilab model upload --help` for more info.